 Experience the sights, sounds and secrets of one of the world’s greatest undiscovered wonders.
-AlUla will start welcoming visitors in late 2019, and you’re invited to be amongst the first to see, touch and explore all that this magical place has to offer.
+AlUla started welcoming visitors in late 2019, and you’re invited to be amongst the first to see, touch and explore all that this magical place has to offer.
 Here’s a sneak peek at what you can expect…

 Embark on Outdoor Adventures IN A BEAUTIFUL WILDERNESS